armanilab/SAAVY/README.md

 9. Create masks around the regions (spheroids/organoids) you are interested in having SAAVY analyze.

+    You will have to do this twice: once for your training data, once for your validation data.

    Use either the circle, ellipse, or polygon tool to trace the edges of the spheroids of interest, whichever is appropriate to the shape of your sample.
    For example:

 ![.](https://images.duckarmada.com/5Qw1y2DW2t4s/direct.png)

 10. Export as JSON.
 This will export the file to your default downloads folder/same as the Via Annotator Files.

+    You will have to do this twice: once for your training data, once for your validation data.
 ![](https://images.duckarmada.com/Rmr7SCBEhTOX/direct.png)

 11. **Rename the annotator JSON file**: `via_region_data.json`